 Hearty, Healthy Grain Dishes

-This traditional Middle Eastern dish is sometimes made with rice, and sometimes with cracked wheat.
+Mujaddarah, a traditional Middle Eastern dish, is sometimes made with rice, and sometimes with cracked wheat (bulgur).
 The grain is combined with lentils and lots of onions browned by olive oil.
-Even in its basic form, it’s delicious.
-Since we save some time by cooking (rather than soaking) the bulgur, I like to dress up this classic with the nontraditional but tasty additions of scallions and raisins. more→
+Like many simple classics, it’s delicious.
+Serve with Fattouche Salad and a steamed green vegetable for an easy meal.
+Though they’re the least traditional to use in this (brown lentils are the usual) I like to make this with black beluga lentils for the visual contrast. more→

 This simple combination of couscous and broccoli, bright with lemony flavor, be too light to serve as a meal’s centerpiece, but it’s perfect for pairing with a dish of equal heft, like a bean or legume dish, or a main dish salad.
 I’ve also enjoyed leftovers of this served cold in a wrap with shredded lettuce and sliced tomatoes.
 Photos by Evan Atlas.

 Here’s a simple, sturdy grain side dish for everyday meals.
 Combining a hearty grain like bulgur with delicate noodles is a tasty way to enjoy both.
 This is excellent served with winter squash dishes, though it can be served year round.
 Photos by Evan Atlas. more→

 This quick, delicious couscous side dish, naturally sweetened with apple and dried fruits, is good with curries, and also goes well with any kind of well-seasoned bean or lentil dish. more→